Katniss218/HumanSpaceProgram/technical_docs_and_writing/___scratchpad/datafixer_dsl.md

 ## Introduction:

-The "program" of the DataFixer DSL consists of a set of transformation operations executed in sequence.
+The "program" of the DataFixer DSL consists of a sequence of transformations.
+A transformation can be thought of as a function invocation.

 Each of these transformations has a scope.
-It specifies which parts of the overall SerializedData tree the transformation can access.
+It specifies which parts of the overall SerializedData tree the transformation can access, and specifies what the access paths are relative to.

 ## Transformations: